KenKundert/inform/doc/user.rst

    display.log = False
    output.log = False

-Any attribute that can be passed into :class:`inform.InformantFactory` when creating an informant can be overridden.
+Any attribute that can be passed into :class:`InformantFactory` when creating an informant can be overridden.
 However, when overriding a color you must use a colorizer rather than a color name:

 .. code-block:: python